 A minimum of three hours per week of classes are required for Level B, with five hours recommended for younger dancers, and six hours recommended for older dancers.
 Most dancers in this level will tend to fall into the above 9 age range.
 Please note that teens and adults meeting the hourly requirements and technique background are also welcome into B level classes.
 This class has a full detailed syllabus of material and concepts to be presented.
 Pointe work typically will begin at this level but each dancer will be assessed independently for pointe readiness.

 Level C= "Intermediate/Advanced"

-A minimum of five hours per week of classes are required for Level C, with seven hours recommended.
-Most dancers in this level will tend to fall into the above 12 age range.
+A minimum of five hours per week of classes are required for Level C, with seven to ten hours recommended.
+Most dancers in this level will tend to fall into the 11-16 year old age range.
 Please note that teens and adults meeting the hourly requirements and technique background are also welcome into C level classes.
-Professional adult dancers visiting the area are welcome into D level classes on a drop-in basis.
+This class has a full detailed syllabus of material and concepts to be presented.

 Level D= "Advanced"

-A minimum of seven hours per week of classes are required for Level D, with eleven-plus recommended.
-Most dancers in this level are devoted to dance and are intending to audition for professional contracts or university study in dance.
-Professional adult dancers visiting the area are welcome into D level classes on a drop-in basis.
+A minimum of seven hours per week of classes are required for Level D, with 12 or more recommended.
+Dancers in this level love dance.
+Many intend to perform locally and/or audition for professional contracts or university study in dance.
+This class has a full detailed syllabus of material and concepts to be presented.